ARM-software/arm-systemready/security-extension/README.md

  - The Security Extension tests are written for version 1.1 of the BBSR specification.
  - The compliance suite is not a substitute for design verification.
  - To review the ACS logs, Arm licensees can contact Arm directly through their partner managers.
+ - New Features
+     - New features in this release include tests for the UEFI Image Information Execution table and TPM-based measured boot.
  - Limitations
      - This release is limited to the security extension ACS tests only.
-It is not suported to use this release for SystemReady ES and IR band testing.
+It is not supported to use this release for SystemReady ES and IR band testing.
 See the SystemReady ACS page for links to the latest SystemReady IR and ES tests.

 ## Steps to build SystemReady Security Extension ACS live image